- What does having faith over fear mean?

 For God gave us not a spirit of fearfulness; but of power and love and discipline.1 Timothy 1:7 ASV

 If we walk with God daily, God gives us a spirit of power, love, and discipline to help us.
-If we want to overcome a fearful, insecure spirit, we need to decide to walk with God every day.
+If we want to overcome a fearful, insecure spirit, and turn into someone who chooses faith over fear, we need to decide to walk with God every day.

 According to the CDC, American adults have been experiencing significant increases in mental health symptoms as the pandemic continues.
 These symptoms include anxiety and mental distress – even among those who never had these symptoms before.